grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### On the radio)

-Inside, Captain Percy joined Hemi at the navigation table.
+Inside, Percy joined Hemi at the navigation table.

 "The most pressing problem," said Hemi, not even waiting for her to ask, "is that the batteries are nearly entirely depleted.
 Even running extremely judiciously, we have a range of a few nautical miles at best."
 He used a compass to draw a dotted line around their position, showing what was within range.
 It was a completely barren section of the chart in the middle of the ocean.
 It was nowhere.